nrfconnect/sdk-nrf/doc/nrf/ug_esb.rst

 The radio and timer interrupt handlers run at priority level 0 (highest level), and the ESB callback functions run at priority level 1.
 Other interrupts used by the application must use priority level 2 or lower (level 2 to 7) to ensure correct operation.

+ESB requires the :ref:`MPSL library <nrfxlib:mpsl_lib>` for front-end module support.
+This library is always linked into the build, however, it is not initialized by default to provide your application and the ESB protocol with access to all hardware resources.
+See :ref:`ug_radio_fem_direct_support` for more details.

 .. _esb_backwards: